elenazavala/elenazavala/README.md

 ### ✨ Hi there ✨

 I'm Elena, a junior compSci student.
-I love igniting my creative self by turning science and technology into an art.
+I love igniting my creative side by turning science and technology into an art.

 I think that art is an essential investment in STEM and innovation, and I have always had a passion for creative practices such as dance, the film industry, architecture and digital art.